claireskim/claireskim.github.io/aboutme.md

 - Perusing consciousness studies.
 There are many types of consciousness studies; I'm exploring consciousness as in the nature of consciousness, and asking primordial questions such as, "What is it?" and "Who am I?.
 - Creating productivity tools.

-What else do you want to know?
+What else do you want to know??

 ### my history